 The dollar value of discounts given during the enrolment process will be visible in the budget tab against their corresponding discount strategy.

 If you give a manual discount during enrolment, the balance will be deducted from the total income field, but not visible in the discounts section of the budget tab as it is not linked to a pre-exisiting discount strategy.

 You can create a manual invoice for income earned through other means (e.g. government funding) and link it to a classes budget.
 Any invoice linked to a class will be counted toward the class income automatically, and the pre-paid fee liability rules of this class will also apply to the invoice.

 To create the manual invoice, open the 'Invoice' window.
-This can be found by going to the top menu and going Financial -> Invoices or by finding it in the Accounts tab on the dashboard.
+This can be found by typing 'Invoices' into the main search on the Dashboard.

 Once you have the invoice list view window open, do the following:

 Click on the '+' symbol at the top right side of the window

 Add information such as who the invoice is being sent to, whether you want the invoice date and due date to be a different date, whether you want to add a customer reference

 Once these details have been filled in, click in the '+' symbol at the top right side of the table called invoice lines

 A sheet will appear that will let you link this invoice to a class.
 You will have to fill in information such as Title, Quantity, Price, Income account and what course and class code it's linked to.